Cotter, Arkansas: Expulsion of African Americans

 The construction of the railroad brought many laborers, including African Americans, to the area.
 However, once the work was completed the sentiment among white residents turned against them.
 The anti-Black attitude was encouraged by a visit from Arkansas Governor Jeff Davis, who gave a racist speech in Cotter in 1904, and by the local newspaper, the Cotter Courier.
 In April 1906 the Courier ran an editorial titled "Too Many Negroes", which said that local residents had a "feeling...that the negroes should move on."
 In and around August 1906, all of Cotter's African Americans were run out of town, except for one family of three, the Masons.
 In the 1950s advertisements for Cotter boasted that it was "100 per cent white", and the 1960 census recorded no African American residents.

 Cotter Bridge

 The mercurial White River caused many motorists problems, as the nearest crossing was over 100 mi to the north in Branson, Missouri.
 An inconvenient ferry system made the need for a bridge apparent.
 Locals wanted a bridge, but they strongly opposed a toll bridge.
 Arkansas did not have a central highway body at the time, and was instead a patchwork of "road districts", which made the bridge-building efforts even more difficult.
-Without a toll, funding wasn't available until Arkansas Highway 12 was redesignated U.S. Route 62 in 1930.
+Without a toll, funding was not available until Arkansas Highway 12 was redesignated U.S. Route 62 in 1930.
 The Cotter Bridge was constructed through the area using a unique rainbow arch design.